jobial-io/scase/README.md

 * Integrated with effect systems like **Cats Effect**, **ZIO**, **Monix** (can also be used seamlessly with Scala / Java Futures)
 * Lightweight, modular, extendable design that provides a simple layer between runtime and application code - not a " framework"
-* Additional Java-friendly client API to allow easy interop with Java and other JVM languages
+* Java-friendly DSL for clients and services
 * Test support
 * Well defined error handling
 * Purely functional, from top to bottom, but without the need to understand complex FP constructs.